pierrec/js-cuint/README.md

 	low= 0100010000100010

 NB.
-In case of overflow, the unsigned integer is _truncated_ to its lowest 32 bits.
+In case of overflow, the unsigned integer is _truncated_ to its lowest 32 bits (in case of UINT32) or 64  bits (in case of UINT64).

 The same applies to 64 bits integers, which are split into 4 16 bits ones.